 Supply chain disruptions persist, with 85% of executives reporting difficulties in meeting aftermarket demand and 54% expecting these issues to last more than six months.
-Strengthening supplier partnerships, boosting workflow efficiencies and accelerating digital adoption will be critical to maintaining operational readiness and controlling rising costs-especially as macroeconomic and trade-related uncertainty adds another layer of complexity.
+Strengthening supplier partnerships, boosting workflow efficiencies and accelerating digital adoption will be critical to maintaining operational readiness and controlling rising costs.